lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 \end{aligned}
 $$

-With similar designs, no customized model structure is needed for other downstream tasks (see Fig. X TBA).
+With similar designs, no customized model structure is needed for other downstream tasks (see Fig. 7).
 If the task input contains multiple sentences, a special delimiter token (`$`) is added in between each pair of sentences.
 The embedding for this delimiter token is a new parameter(s) we need to learn, but it should be pretty minimal.
 For the sentence similarity task, because the ordering does not matter, both orderings are included.
 For the multiple choice task, the context is paired with every answer candidate.

 ![GPT downstream tasks]({{ '/assets/images/GPT-downstream-tasks.png' | relative_url }})